 The legacy of the Cubs on Catalina Island continues

-Catalina Island visitors will still find mementos of the halcyon days when the Cubs played in Avalon, including memorabilia at the Catalina Island Museum, apparel in local shops and more.
-The ballfield where the Cubs used to practice, just below the Catalina Island golf course, is long gone, but a plaque commemorates its location.
+Catalina Island visitors will still find mementos of the halcyon days when the Cubs played in Avalon, including memorabilia at the Catalina Island Museum for Art & History, apparel in local shops like Island Threadz.
+The ballfield where the Cubs used to practice, just below the Catalina Island Golf Course, is long gone, but a plaque commemorates its location.
 Above the field, the Catalina Island Visitors Country Club is now only open for special events, although golfers can still access the pro shop and locker rooms.

 What hasn’t dimmed over the years is the love that local island residents have for Chicago’s team.
 Island visitors will see the distinctive Fly the W flag on local businesses, including the Avalon Grille and Catalina Casino, during the season.
 In 2016, when the Cubs won the World Series, the cheers echoed through Avalon Canyon and “Take Me Out to The Ballgame” was played on the Catalina Chimes.

 Back in Chicago, the Cubs themselves have never forgotten their roots on the island.
 In 2019, Wrigley Field opened three private clubs, including the Catalina Club, in honor of those many years when the Cubs welcomed spring on Catalina Island.

 The W flag